openstack-k8s-operators/ci-framework/docs/source/quickstart/01_requirements.md

 ```
 USERNAME          ALL=(ALL)       NOPASSWD: ALL
 ```
-Of course, replace `USERNAME` by your user.
+Of course, replace `USERNAME` by your user's name.

 ## Specific access rights
 Since we're using libvirt within the "system" namespace (thanks to CRC, mostly),